DUNE/dune-justin/docs/justin_command.man_page.md

     	 pfn=`echo $did_pfn_rse | cut -f2 -d' '`
     	 rse=`echo $did_pfn_rse | cut -f3 -d' '`

-           If no file is available to be processed, then justin-get-file produces no output to stdout, which should also be checked for. justin-get-file logs errors to stderr.
+           If no file is available to be processed, then justin-get-file returns a non-zero exit code and produces no output to stdout, which should also be checked for. justin-get-file logs errors to stderr.

            justin-get-file can be called multiple times to process more than one file in the same jobscript.
 This can be done all at the start or